-I’ve been making this homemade Loaded Slow Cooker Santa Fe Chili recipe for years and it never disappoints.
+I’ve been making this homemade Loaded Slow Cooker Chili with corn recipe for years and it never disappoints.
 My friends LOVE it as much as I love serving it because it’s hearty, full of beef and beans with a smoky flavor and just a hint of natural flavored sweetness.

 You can’t go wrong with this chili recipe to feed a group of excited football fans either which makes it the perfect game day recipe!
 Plus, stove top directions are included below in the recipe card that only takes 45 minutes to cook if you need it sooner!

-Why buy expensive take out for your game day party when you can make this fabulous Fool Proof Loaded Santa Fe Chili the day before in your slow cooker, store it in your refrigerator and just plug it in to reheat in the same slow cooker bowl the next day?
-It’s just so easy to make!
+Why buy expensive take out for your game day party when you can make this fabulous fool proof Crock Pot chili in the morning and it’s done by early afternoon?
+It’s just so EASY to make!

 You don’t have to be a chili connoisseur to make a great chili the first time ever!
 Just use this easy recipe!

 This slow cooker chili recipe has ground beef, red, orange and yellow bell peppers (use green if you prefer), onions, red kidney beans and black beans, corn, canned tomatoes, and honey… yep a natural sweetener instead of brown or white sugar.

 The chili seasonings are not from a packet which, gives it more flavor.